0910QiChen/DotNetCoreExercise/README.md

 - **ORM and Code First**: Utilize Entity Framework with Code First database design, ensuring a well-structured approach.
 - **Business Layer**: Implement a Business Layer decoupled from any specific ORM.
 - **API Layer**: Use Resources to avoid exposing models, employ AutoMapper for mapping, validate inputs with FluentValidation, and simplify API documentation with Swagger.
+- For more details, refer to the original blog by Andre Vitor Lopes, [here](https://medium.com/swlh/building-a-nice-multi-layer-net-core-3-api-c68a9ef16368).
 - For more details, refer to the original exercise code by Andre Vitor Lopes, which uses .NET Core 3.0, [here](https://github.com/alopes2/Medium-MyMusic).
 Note that this example uses .NET 7.0.

 ## Exercise 2: .NET Core Authentication and Authorization